nedlir/languagepod101-scraper/README.md

 languagepod101-scraper helps you download full language courses and save them on your local folder as MP3 files.
 The courses are produced and distributed by [Innovative Language](https://www.innovativelanguage.com/online-language-courses) who provides language learning courses from a selection of dozens languages.
 Each lesson is usually 10-20 minutes long.

-To get started, [choose a lnaguage ](https://www.innovativelanguage.com/online-language-courses) course offered by Innovative Language.
+To get started, [choose a language ](https://www.innovativelanguage.com/online-language-courses) course offered by Innovative Language.

 ##  :pushpin: Usage
 To use the script, fulfill the requirements and follow the example as demonstrated below.